dogmaticwonder/lab-cyberark/readme.md

    - Flat network
    - No hardening anywhere
    - Default install
    - No special drive partioning
+   - Boxes for each component created and uploaded

 __Release 2__